EslamMuhammed2001/Elite-JS-Dev/ES6-JS.md

 - The idea behind iterability is to provide a standard way for data consumers (such as `for-of` loops and the spread operator `...`) to retrieve values from data sources (such as `arrays`, `maps`, and `strings`).

 - ES6 introduces the Iterable interface to provide a standard way of creating consumers for various data sources.
-    - To use an iterable, a consumer calls the Symbol.iterator method on the iterable object, which returns an iterator.
+    - To use an iterable, a consumer calls the `Symbol.iterator` method on the iterable object, which returns an iterator.
-    - The consumer can then call the next() method on the iterator to retrieve the next value in the sequence.
+    - The consumer can then call the `next()` method on the iterator to retrieve the next value in the sequence.
-    - repeat this untill next retrun
+    - repeat this untill next retrun `{ done: false }`

 ```javascript